Information Rates for Channels with Fading, Side Information and Adaptive Codewords: On-Off Fading

 We thus have

-Fig.~\ref{fig:oof3} shows the behavior of $I_1(X;Y)$ for $\lambda_R=1/2$ and $b=3$ as the curve labeled ``GMI, K=2''.
-As for the case without CSIT, at large SNR the receiver can estimate $H$ accurately and one approaches the capacity with full CSIR.
+Fig.~\ref{fig:oof3} shows the behavior of $I_1(A;Y)$ for $\lambda_R=1/2$ and $b=3$ as the curve labeled ``GMI, K=2''.
+As for the case without CSIT, the receiver can estimate $H$ accurately at large SNR, and one approaches the capacity with full CSIR.

-Finally, the rates of the large-$K$ forward model are computed using \eqref{eq:GMI-5-part} but where $\bar X$ replaces $X$.
-One may again use the results of Appendix~\ref{appendix:csos-3} and the simple relations
+Finally, the large-$K$ forward model rates are computed using \eqref{eq:GMI-5-part} but where $\bar X$ replaces $X$.
+One may again use the results of Appendix~\ref{appendix:csos-3} and the relations

 The rates are shown as the curve labeled ``GMI, K=$\infty$'' in Fig.~\ref{fig:oof3}.
-The large-$K$ forward model is again good at high SNR but performs worse than the best $K=1$ model at low SNR.
+So again, the large-$K$ forward model is good at high SNR but worse than the best $K=1$ model at low SNR.